06-03-2012 04:48 AM - edited 05-11-2014 08:29 AM

 Brick has to be executed on the CM?
 So I'm guessing there's no joy for Linux and HP-UX CMs?

 Was this information helpful?
-If so, please click the groovy little star over in the left margin.
+If so, please click the groovy purple "thumbs up" icon below.
 Thanks!

 10-31-2012 05:24 AM